-During 2018, the Commission continued to review, on request, local comprehensive, neighborhood, and public facility plans and cooperative boundary agreements, evaluating their conformity with adopted regional plans in each case.
-This activity is conducted on an ongoing basis.
-During 2018, the Commission reviewed the proposed cooperative agreement between the Village of Jackson and Town of Jackson.
-Providing planning data and technical assistance to public agencies and private interests is also an ongoing activity.
+After 2011, work shifted to assistance with updating and implementing comprehensive plans, including responding to requests from local governments for assistance with plan updates and in determining consistency between local plans and implementing ordinances.
+Other ongoing work since the completion of the multi-jurisdictional comprehensive plans includes review, on request, of local comprehensive, neighborhood, and public facility plans and cooperative boundary agreements, evaluating their conformity with adopted regional plans in each case.
+The Commission also provides planning data and technical assistance to public agencies and private interests.
 In a typical year, the Commission staff responds to about 300 requests for information from its land use, housing, and natural resource base data files.

 An inventory of existing and proposed business parks in the Region was initiated in 2015 for use in the Commission's economic development, comprehensive planning, and transportation planning work.
 The Waukesha County inventory was completed in 2015 and posted on the Commission website.
 Inventories for Milwaukee, Ozaukee, and Racine Counties were completed in 2016 and posted on the Commission website.
-Draft inventories were also completed for Kenosha and Washington Counties and provide to respective county economic development staffs for review.
+Draft inventories were also completed for Kenosha and Washington Counties and provided to respective county economic development staffs for review.